 Link building/ link earning are things that are hard, slow, and expensive, and there is the risk of the Google Penguin algorithm.
 When people overuse black hat SEO linking, otherwise known as over-optimization, the Google Penguin algorithm will flag and penalize their sites.
 Google penalties are every webmaster’s worst nightmare.

-More information on poor Link Building techniques read the article “Black Hat Techniques that can KILL your SEO“
+For more information on poor Link Building techniques read the article “Black Hat Techniques that can KILL your SEO“

 Link Building – Manual Penalty

 Aside from the Google Penguin algorithm, Google can manually review backlink profiles, and when penalized, they inform you via message to your Google Search Console.
 The advantage of a manual penalty over a Penguin algorithmic penalty is the fact that you use the Google Disavow Links Tool to disavow the links and then submit a reconsideration request.
-However, the best ways of avoiding any of these two penalties are by getting a backlink strategy that focuses on quality content, on relevant sites that link back to your site.
+However, the best ways of avoiding any of these two penalties is by getting a backlink strategy that focuses on quality content, on relevant sites that link back to your site.

-Link building could take years of research and practice to master, and the fact that the landscape is changing every day, that could feel harder than climbing a mountain.
+Link building could take years of research and practice to master, and the fact that the landscape is changing every day, could feel harder than climbing a mountain.

 Havoc Digital has been researching and working with link building, adapting to the changes in the landscape, we use our knowledge and skills to help businesses become authorities in their niches.